Creationsss/CharacterCounter/README.md

 # CharacterCounter Plugin

-CharacterCounter is a Equicord plugin that adds a character counter to the chat input in Discord.
+CharacterCounter is a Vencord plugin that adds a character counter to the chat input in Discord.
 It dynamically displays how many characters you have typed, with customizable visual effects for when you approach the character limit.

 ### Features
 - **Character Limit:** Automatically adjusts the character limit based on your Nitro status.